tonytins/commgr/README.md

 # Art Manager

-This is a art manager command line interface for storing request, commission, and YCH information.
+A command line interface for storing request, commission, and YCH information.

 It's based on the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) in that it provides back-end functions for front-ends to take advantage of.
 The benefit to this is that it's language- and platform-agnostic.